 Made worse by the fact that people tend to forget that Lando was the one who figured out it was a trap and Ackbar just labeled it so.

 The child actor that played Anakin Skywalker in The Phantom Menace will never live down his role in the film; the kid got constant ridicule from fanboys who hated the film, belittled by critics for his not so impressive acting skills, and was constantly bullied at school by other children for his involvement with the movie.
-The downward spiral caused the actor to destroy all Star Wars memorabilia he owned, refuses to talk about the Star Wars franchise while hating it, and grew up to be very bitter and cynical while quitting the acting business.
+The downward spiral caused the actor to destroy all Star Wars memorabilia he owned and refused to talk about it for some time.
+However, he's mellowed out since then and he's confirmed that, contrary to popular belief, he doesn't hate Star Wars for all the crap he was put through.

 Complicating matters, several Bond films (such as Thunderball, Goldeneye and Die Another Day) have genuinely evil beautiful henchwomen as well as heroines, and Bond will sleep with said evil henchwoman, in almost every single film.
 Doesn't help that Bond is also a frequent offender of tropes like Sex Equals Love and "Not If They Enjoyed It" Rationalization.